LPN to ADN Transition Nursing Program

 - Good academic standing at the college.

-Completion of NUR 201 with a minimum grade of “C” is required in the first semester of the Transition Nursing Program in order to continue enrollment into the final three semesters of the Transition Nursing program.
+Completion of NUR 201 and NUR 203, in addition to NUR 162, with a minimum grade of “C” is required prior to enrollment into the final two semesters of the Transition Nursing program.

 |GENERAL EDUCATION COURSES||Credit Hours|

 |BIO 211||Anatomy and Physiology II||4.0|

 |ENG 101||English Composition I||3.0|

 |PSY 201||General Psychology||3.0|

 |NUR 201||Transition Nursing (to be completed AFTER program acceptance)||3.0|

 |NUR 211||Care of Childbearing Family||4.0|